 I have experience speaking at large conferences, meetups, and as a guest lecturer at universities, in-person and via video stream.
-I am available to speak at your event about technical writing, video documentation / screencasts, and community building.
+I am available to speak at your event about technical writing, accessibility, video documentation / screencasts, and community building.

 I will only attend events with a publicly published and enforced code of conduct.
 It’s essential to me that the well-being of myself, all attendees, speakers, volunteers, and staff have been considered with public guidelines as to how that well-being will be maintained.
 Having a public written document sets everyone’s expectations and helps to hold everyone accountable to the same standards.